Buying Your Home – What You Can Afford

-* In a traditional relationship, real estate agents and brokers have a fiduciary relationship to the seller.
-Be aware that the seller pays the commission of both brokers, not just the one who lists and shows the property, but also to the sub- broker, who brings the ready, willing and able buyer to the table.
+- In a traditional relationship, real estate agents and brokers have a fiduciary relationship with the seller.
+Be aware that the seller pays the commission of both brokers, not just the one who lists and shows the property, but also to the sub-broker, who brings the ready, willing, and able buyer to the table.

-* Dual agency exists if two agents working for the same broker represent the buyer and seller in a transaction.
-A potential conflict of interest is created if the listing agent has advance knowledge of another buyer’s offer.
+- A dual agency exists if two agents working for the same broker represent the buyer and seller in a transaction.
+A potential conflict of interest is created if the listing agent has advanced knowledge of another buyer’s offer.
 Therefore, the law states that a dual agent shall not disclose to the buyer that the seller will accept less than the list price, or disclose to the seller that the buyer will pay more than the offer price, without express written permission.

 How much will I spend on maintenance expenses?

 Experts generally agree that you can plan on annually spend 1 percent of the purchase price of your house on repairing gutters, caulking windows, sealing your driveway, and the myriad other maintenance chores that come with the privilege of homeownership.
 Newer homes will cost less to maintain than older homes.
 It also depends on how well the house has been maintained over the years.